helzkelz/docdeez/docs/neunuc/neunuc-integrations.md

 ---
-id: godmode-integrations
+id: neunuc-integrations
 title: Integrations & Sync
 sidebar_label: Integrations
 ---

-The HelenKella Godmode System is designed as a **hub for connectivity** across multiple enterprise and personal tools.
+The HelenKella Neunuc System is designed as a **hub for connectivity** across multiple enterprise and personal tools.

 The **Integration Layer** is responsible for: